January 19, 2016

-You could be more worldly than an aged air hostess and better travelled than a vintage Globe-Trotter leather trunk, but there are still certain iconic sites you’ve simply got to see.
+You might be better travelled than a vintage Globe-Trotter leather trunk, but there are still certain iconic sites you’ve simply got to see.

 While those not in-the-know are milling around the Champ de Mars or enduring 2+ hour queues to get to the top (although trust us, the view is just as good from atop the Arc de Triomphe), you’ll be at nearby Les Ombres enjoying an ace aspect of Gustave’s tower, over a 3-course prix-fixe lunch.
 Or book an outdoor table at dinner to nab a front-row seat for the nightly light show.
 Superbe!